 This component will facilitate learners to explore ways of relating to young people in youth work settings by developing skills in organising and reviewing youth work activities and by reflecting on their abilities and aptitude in youth work.

 Group Work Theory and Practice

-This module will allow the learner an understanding of the role of conflict in group and organisational life and how to manage the conflict.
+This component will allow the learner an understanding of the role of conflict in group and organisational life and how to manage the conflict.
 To achieve this first the learner needs to be aware of their own approach to conflict and how they manage conflict situations.
 Once the learner has this awareness and understanding they are then able to develop conflict management skills to use in their personal and work life.

-- Understand the different types of leadership and management styles.
+- Different leadership and management styles

-- Explore organisational strategy, objectives and goals
+- The importance of organisational strategy, objectives and goals

 Students will find work placement in a suitable Health and Social Care settings where they will apply their skills including demonstrating the ability to work in a supervisory capacity.
 Work-experience classes will prepare the student to apply for this work placement, and future work, by focusing on interview preparation.
 Students will assess their skills and qualities to produce a CV and cover letter.
 They will investigate their employment sector and identify job openings and future training opportunities.
 The placement reinforces the skills learned at North Connaught College and aids the development of employability/transferable skills.
 The learning during the placement will be documented, and opportunities and challenges encountered will be reflected upon.